zd3nik/SubSim/README.md

 Game Objective
 --------------

-The goal of this game is to score hits on enemy submarines.
+The objective of this game is to score the most points.
+A destroyed submarine cannot score hits on enemy submarines.
+So by necessity, keeping your submarines alive is also a game objective.

+Points are awarded when you inflict damage on enemy submarines with torpedos and mines.
+Direct hits are worth 2 points, indirect hits are worth 1 point.

+A game ends when only one player has any remaining submarines or the maximum turn count has been met.
+Being the only player with any remaining submarines at the end of a game is worth an extra point - more incentive to keep your submarines alive (e.g. to avoid kamikaze attacks).

 Every submarine begins with some number of shields.
 One hit point destroys one shield.
 Any hit points a submarine takes after all of its shields have been destroyed will destroy the submarine.
-For example, if a submarine has 3 shields, it takes 3 hit points to destroy the shields and one more hit point to destroy the submarine.
-In short, it requires 4 hits to destroy a submarine with 3 shields.
+For example, if a submarine has 3 shields, it requires 3 hit points to destroy those shields and one more hit point to destroy the submarine.
+So it requires 4 hits to destroy a submarine with 3 shields.

-A destroyed submarine cannot score hits on enemy submarines.
-So by necessity, keeping your submarines alive is also a game objective.

-A game ends when only one player has any remaining submarines or the maximum turn count has been met.
-The player that scored the most hits on enemy submarines wins.
-The player with the second most hits is the runner up, etc.

 Game Configuration
 ------------------

 Every game is configured with a title, a map of a fixed size, and a list of customized game settings.
-The title, map size, and the number of customized game settings are sent to each player as a single message when they connect to the game server.
-If the number of customized game settings is greater than zero then that number of game setting messages will be sent immediately after the first message.
+A message with the server version, game title, map size, and the number of customized game settings is sent to each player when they connect to the game server.
+If the number of customized game settings is greater than zero an additional message will be sent for each customized setting immediately after the first message.

 When a game is created the game server first waits for players to join.
-Each player that joins is provided the game configuration (as described above) and in return they each provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the players only send starting positions for submarines that do not have a pre-set starting position.
+When a player connects they are provided the game configuration as described above.
+To join the game they must provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the players only send starting positions for submarines that do not have a pre-set starting position.

 See the [Communication Protocol Reference](protocol.md) for complete details about the message structure and message types.